CONSERVATION FEE

 Information

-• Pacuare Lodge and Lapa Rios are Lodges that were conceptualized as vehicles for greater goals: conservation of unique, valuable natural areas that are the most emblematic natural corridors in Central America.
-These areas are facing the pressure of population growth, poverty in surrounding communities and lack of environmental education in order to peacefully co-exist with the Wildlife.
+Pacuare Lodge and Lapa Rios were conceived as vehicles for greater goals: conserving unique, valuable natural areas that serve as crucial corridors for species between the Atlantic and Pacific coasts of Central America.
+These areas face pressures from population growth, poverty in surrounding communities, and lack of environmental education, which challenge peaceful coexistence with wildlife.

-• Starting a Conservation Fee is something new for the Costa Rica ecotourism industry.
-We believe it is important for our guests to understand how they are helping Nature with their stay.
-The fee was conceived as an amount representing less than 1% of the typical total amount invested by guests in their vacation.
-The Conservation Fee is an amount of $25 per person, per stay (not per night).
-For instance: a couple would pay $50 as a Conservation Fee during their stay.
-A family of 2 adults, 2 children would pay $100 as a Conservation Fee during their stay.
-By providing transparent periodical reports about the projects being supported, we believe many guests will be willing to provide even greater contributions to the Fund.
+Conservation Fee: This initiative is groundbreaking in the Costa Rica ecotourism industry.
+The fee represents less than 1% of the typical total amount invested by guests in their vacation.
+The Conservation Fee is $25 per person, per stay (not per night).
+For example, a couple would pay $50 as a Conservation Fee during their stay, and a family of 2 adults and 2 children would pay $100.
+Transparent periodic reports about the supported projects encourage many guests to contribute even more to the Fund.

 Specific Projects to be supported by Lapa Rios